 Without a good fit, they aren’t helpful. ❤️

 You people doing this—your efforts are appreciated!
 In many places the docs are allowed ONE disposable face mask per day.
 Within 3 hours, my husband’s has stretched and is useless (the mask worn over the N95) and handmade masks would be great replacements.
 (And they need to be washable so they can reuse them).

-Most mask patterns I’m seeing are the same size: 6″x9″, so it might be good to try making a 7″x12″ mask or to vary the sizes a bit so doctors and nurses can choose one that fits them best.
+Most mask patterns I’m seeing are the same size: 6″x9″, so it might be good to vary the sizes a bit so doctors and nurses can choose one that fits them best.